-There have been several iterations of Atalanta Ultras over the years but the first group was formed in 1976.
-This group was known as the Brigate Neroazzure (Black and Blue Brigade) and were proud of their left-wing political mindset, frequently displaying banners of Che Guevera in their stadium.
+There have been several iterations of Atalanta Ultras over the years, but the first group was formed in 1976.
+This group was known as the Brigate Neroazzure (Black and Blue Brigade) and was proud of their left-wing political mindset, frequently displaying banners of Che Guevara in their stadium.

 Over the years, the Brigate Neroazzure and the subgroups that developed from within became known for being a fierce set of ultras.
 They were loud in the stands and typically game for conflict with other supporters, and were renowned for using only fists and boots, refusing to get embroiled with weapons.